Medical questions & health advice by board certified doctors

-"Is meningioma typically benign?
+"Is meningioma typically benign?"

 A friend age 29 just diagnosed with meningioma.
 What are her chances?

 Thus, meningioma treatment is highly dependent on the tumor's size, and its likelihood of causing problems.
 For example, if a meningioma is quite small and not causing any issues, it may be left alone and followed with imaging over time.
 If the tumor is larger and causing symptoms, then it should be removed surgically.
 If the tumor is in a location that is not amiable to surgery, then radiation therapy is sometimes utilized.
 The good news is that chemotherapy is rarely every used because it is really not that effective against this type of tumor.
 I suggest that your friend schedule an appointment with a neuro-oncologist.
 He or she will be able to review her imaging, perform a comprehensive neurological exam, and decide whether she would benefit from a neurosurgical consultation (which she almost certainly will).
 I hope that helps.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.